Sample Sequence of Courses

 Electives

-Assessment, remediation and prevention of the potential and deleterious effect of hearing impairment on auditory/oral communication across the lifespan in schools, hospitals, nursing homes, etc. is the focus of this elective course.
-Students explore how amplification devices, hearing assistive technology and cochlear implant technology provide individuals, particularly children, with access to acoustic signals.
-The contribution of the SLP in a collaborative service delivery model that is sensitive to a culturally and linguistically diverse population is addressed.
-This course also examines the key role of the SLP in developing an IEP and delivering school based aural rehabilitation services for students with hearing loss and classroom accommodations.
-Study of rehabilitative procedures including total communication, auditory training and communication strategies are presented.
-Collaboration between educators, audiologists, speech-language pathologists, administrations, nurses and parents to determine best educational placement and curriculum for a child with hearing loss is highlighted.
+Assessment, remediation, and prevention of the potential and deleterious effect of hearing impairment on auditory/oral communication across the lifespan is the focus of this elective course.
+Students explore how amplification devices, hearing-assistive technology, and cochlear implant technology provides individuals, particularly children, with access to acoustic signals. .
+This course also examines the key role of the SLP in developing an IEP and delivering school-based aural rehabilitation services for students with hearing loss.
+A study of rehabilitative procedures, including total communication, auditory training, and communication strategies, are reviewed.
+Collaboration between educators, audiologists, speech-language pathologists, and parents to determine the best educational placement and curriculum for a child with hearing loss is highlighted.

 Prerequisites: SPPN 610, SPPN 611, SPPN 612, SPPN 640